nakylait/timescale_article/article.md

 ## Introduction

 Hi everyone!
 Today I want to talk about time-series data management.
-We encountered this challenge while working on one of our projects and wanted to share my experience and highlight features that can be better compared to traditional databases.
+We encountered this challenge while working on one of our projects and below I will share our experience with TimescaleBD and highlight it's outstanding features.

 ## Understanding Time-Series Data: Characteristics and Challenges